jarusll/the-logs/index.md

 Had a vps messup.
 Jupyter was dockerized but my site wasn't.
 Dockerized it and good to go.

+It was 2 things, first being `ufw` and second being caddy not serving static files.
+Replacing ufw with firewalld solved it and for the second, serving by Hugo and reverse proxying fixed it.

 I think I went through deployment hell.
 Altho there were no consequences It ate up my time.
 I had planned to write about peak finding but oh well.